-Madison Square Garden Entertainment Corp., formerly MSGE Spinco, Inc. (the "Company") is a live entertainment company comprised of iconic venues and marquee entertainment content.
+Madison Square Garden Entertainment Corp., (together with its subsidiaries, as applicable, the "Company" or "MSG Entertainment") is a live entertainment company comprised of iconic venues and marquee entertainment content.
 Utilizing the Company's powerful brands and live entertainment expertise, the Company delivers unique experiences that set the standard for excellence and innovation while forging deep connections with diverse and passionate audiences.
 The Company operates and reports financial information in one reportable segment.
 The Company's decision to organize as one reportable segment is based upon its internal organizational structure, the manner in which its operations are managed, and the criteria used by the Company's Executive Chairman and Chief Executive Officer, its Chief Operating Decision Maker ("CODM"), to evaluate segment performance.
 The Company's CODM reviews total company operating results to assess overall performance and allocate resources.